 Oh my gourd—it’s time to start thinking about where your family will pick a pumpkin or two, and there are plenty of places near NYC to do so.
 The spots below offer experiences of all kinds, from harvest bonanzas with fall fun and games, to chill spots offering fall foliage, baked goods, and maybe even a tractor ride.
 (Many also serve as a place to pick apples if you’re looking to double up.)
-Most of these pumpkin patches are a short commute away, so it won’t be hard to carve out some time to harvest the perfect pumpkin!
+Need more ideas for fall 2019 fun?
+Check out our list of to-dos here!

 New York City